fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 I’m lucky – I have a good job with great benefits.
 I work with smart and lovely people.
 Even still, me and work (meaning my field of work and industry) don’t always see eye to eye.

 In the positive column for 2023:
-- our team were instrumnental in implemnenting a brand refresh.
+- our team was instrumental in implementing a brand refresh
 - we made material progress in promoting accessible practices
-- I did a deep-dive on how to write documentation properly, and our team is improving on that front
+- I began learning how to write documentation properly, and we have made strides on that front
 - at scoring I seem to be progressing and had some nice feedback
 - I’m trying to get better at empowering others.
 I’m having some success but have _lots_ of room for improvement
-- I got inspiration at three conferences: CSS Day, Design Systems Day in Edinburgh, and my employer’s own internal staff conference which was excellent.
+- I went to three inspiring conferences: CSS Day, Design Systems Day in Edinburgh, and my employer’s own internal staff conference which was excellent.

 In the negative column:
 - I had at least one mental blowout.
 It was caused by thinking too deeply about a complex and frustrating area.
 It left me in pretty bad shape mentally, and needing time off.